 *Employee of Office of the Chief Judge of the Circuit Court of Cook County.

-Contact Barbara A. Kahn, JD, Assistant Professor, Clinic Executive Director, for more information on the Translational Neurobiology Laboratory.
+Contact Barbara A. Kahn, JD, Assistant Professor, Clinic Executive Director, for more information on the Cook County Juvenile Court Clinic.

 Barbara A. Kahn